koenigscode/BingImageCreator-BulkGeneration/README.md

 A dog sitting at the beach
 ```

-I set the number of batches (in the .env) to 3, (4 images per batch), so I get 12 images per prompt.
+I set the number of batches (in the `.env`) to 3, (at 4 images per batch, which is what the Bing AI generates per request), so I get 12 images in total per prompt.

 Terminal output _(with pretty colors)_:
 ![Terminal Screenshot](readme-images/terminal-screenshot.png)